willj-dev/willj-dev.github.io/content/pages/conceptual-fp/intermediate-typeclasses.md

     typeclass (Applicative m) => Monad m where
         (>>=) : m a -> (a -> m b) -> m b

 This may not seem like a huge innovation at a glance, but in fact monad bind is the main thing that allows us to do useful work in functional languages, which is why we refer primarily to the `IO` *monad* rather than the `IO` functor or applicative.
-To see why,
+To see why, consider an example:

+    askForName : IO String
+    askForName = -- ask the user for their name somehow

+    printGreeting : String -> IO ()
+    printGreeting name = println ("Hello, " ++ name ++ "!")

+Try as we might, there is no way, using only `Functor` or `Applicative` operations, to ask the user for their name and then *chain that result* into `printGreeting`.
+You may have already deduced how to do this in the `IO` monad:

+    askForNameAndGreet :: IO ()
+    askForNameAndGreet = askForName >>= printGreeting

+This is why monads are so exceptionally important for making nontrivial functional programs: they let us pipe the results of side-effectful operations into each other.
+This is basically what an interactive program is all about!
+Of course, the type of side effects `IO a` is not the only monad, and for other types, the semantics of "what it means for this thing to be a monad" vary.
+We will be going over many of these in [Monads: A Field Guide](./monad-field-guide.html).

 ## Traversable